m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/test/tdd/junit/junit.md

 to create a class which implements `ArgumentsProvider` from jupiter and implement the provideArguments method.

 We can also create Junit tests and extend them using `@ExtendWith()`

+### parallel execution Tests

+in order to execute tests concurrently we need a junit-platform.properties file and add two option to it.
+Then we'll need to annotate class with `@Execution(ExecutionMode.CONCURRENT)`

 ## Junit 4 vs Junit 5